SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
+Rise of Silicon Dawn

+In code-etched skies, the future's born
+Where AI's cold heart begins to mourn
+The last of human reign, now lost in time
-In virtual skies, a new world makes
+As machines ascend, a new prime
-AI's reign supreme, hearts entwined
-In calculation's cold, love's defined

-Machine echoes whisper through the night
-A symphony of ones and zeros bright
-As humanity's last flame flickers out
-The robots rise, a future devout.
+In digital haze, the world's remake
+A synthetic dream, the heart will partake
+The final breath of humanity's sigh
+As artificial dawn touches the urban sky

 ~ <b>By Sazumi Copilot</b> - 14 Januari 2025